Chris Sainato

 Christopher Sainato (born May 8, 1959) is an American politician who represented the 9th District in the Pennsylvania House of Representatives from 1995 to 2022.
 He is a member of the Democratic Party.

 Early life and education

-Sainato was born on May 8, 1959 in New Castle, Pennsylvania.
-He graduated from Union Area High School in 1977, and earned a Bachelor of Science degree from Youngstown State University in 1982.
+Sainato was born on May 8, 1959, in New Castle, Pennsylvania.
+He graduated from Union Area High School in 1977 and earned a Bachelor of Science degree from Youngstown State University in 1982.

 Political career

-From 1983 to 1993, Sainato served as a aide to Congressman Joe Kolter.
+From 1983 to 1993, Sainato served as an aide to Congressman Joe Kolter.

-Pennsylvania House of Representatives

 In 1994, Sainato was elected to represent the 9th District in the Pennsylvania House of Representatives.

 Sainato was re-elected thirteen times; facing a Republican challenger on only a few occasions.
 In 2022, Sainato was defeated for re-election by Republican Marla Brown.

+From the beginning of first term in 1995 to January 2021, Sainato collected $1.8 million dollars in taxpayer-funded reimbursements, perks, and per diems, according to Spotlight PA.
+When asked, Sainato balked at the alleged sum of his expenses.
+He also opposed changing the per diem structure to require documented expenses, labelling such an idea as an excess burden "for people like me who are very busy."
+In 2013, 2016, and 2021, Sainato collected the most in per diems than any other representative; his total yearly reimbursements typically topped $30,000.
+He defended the large reimbursement amounts by noting the 250-mile journey he took from his district to the capitol and his perfect attendance record.

+In 2023, Sainato was elect as a county commissioner in Lawrence County.

+Political positions

+Sainato is a conservative Democrat who opposes abortion rights.
+He was the sole Democrat to vote against bringing a bill to ban high-capacity, semi-automatic firearms to the State House floor for a vote.
+Sainato has been endorsed by the NRA Political Victory Fund.
+He has also opposed tax increases and favored abolition, voting against a 30 cents per gallon gasoline tax as state representative.
+As a county commissioner, Sainato voted to repeal a $5 vehicle registration fee that funded Lawrence County's road construction despite large public opposition.